Alabama Expungement Law Takes Effect

 - And Distribution or Manufacture of a Controlled Substance

 So you qualify under the new law.
 How do you start expunging your arrest record?
 First, send a petition to the circuit court where the charge came from.
 Your petition will only be considered if you’ve already paid your other court fees and fines.
-You need to send a copy of your petition to the DA and the law enforcement agency that arrested you.
+Furthermore, you need to send a copy of your petition to the DA and the law enforcement agency that arrested you.
 The petition requires:

 - A sworn statement that you meet the law’s requirements;